Asia shares ease from 3-month highs, caution ahead of U.S. payrolls

-Futures point to a firmer open for European stocks with the benchmark STOXX 600 (.STOXX) set to flirt with a fresh record high.
-The pan-region Euro Stoxx 50 futures climbed 0.5% while futures for German DAX and London's FTSE were up 0.1% each.
-U.S. stock futures, the S&P 500 e-minis , rose 0.3%.
+Futures point to a firmer open for European stocks with the benchmark STOXX 600 set to flirt with a fresh record high.
+The pan-region Euro Stoxx 50 futures climbed 0.5% while futures for German DAX and London’s FTSE were up 0.1% each.
+U.S. stock futures, the S&P 500 e-minis, rose 0.3%.

-Japan's Nikkei (.N225) added 0.4%.
-Australian shares (.AXJO) climbed to all-time highs as investors cheered stronger-than-expected economic growth data released on Wednesday. read more
+Japan’s Nikkei added 0.4%.
+Australian shares climbed to all-time highs as investors cheered stronger-than-expected economic growth data released on Wednesday.

 While broader stock markets remain close to record highs, the momentum seen earlier in the year has ebbed as investors worry a stronger-than-expected rebound from COVID-19 means higher inflation and sooner-than-expected monetary policy tightening.